MindscapeHQ/raygun4android/RELEASING.md

 #### Staging Profile

 Details the repositories the artifacts are sent to throughout the staging process.
-Our staging profile is named **com.mindscapehq**
+Our staging profile is named **com.raygun**

 #### Staging Repositories

-A temp staging repository will be created here when we deploy.
+A temp staging repository will be created [here](https://oss.sonatype.org/content/groups/staging/com/raygun/raygun4android/) when we deploy.

 #### Staging Ruleset